theesue/thewheelspinner/README.md

 # Spin the Wheel

-A simple spin-the-wheel you can use to pick names, decide where to eat, choose who goes first, whatever you need.
+A simple, no ADs, spin-the-wheel for whatever you need.
 It's plain HTML, CSS and JavaScript.
 No framework, no sign-up, and everything you add stays in your browser.

 ## What it does